nkopilovskii/NKTimeIntervalTextTransformation/README.md

   public func formatedString(for rule: NKTimeComponentDeclensionRule?, with value: Double) -> String?
 }

-  /**
+//MARK: - NKTextTimeIntervalConfiguration default configurations /**
-  This extension contains static methods that generate configurations based on rules for declining the numerals of English and Russian
+  This extension contains static methods that generate configurations based on rules for declining the numerals of some languages
 */
-//MARK: - NKTextTimeIntervalConfiguration default configurations public extension NKTextTimeIntervalConfiguration {
+public extension NKTextTimeIntervalConfiguration {

   /**